 Restricted funds should be thought of as a mini charity, which means they are likely to be part of a separate trust.

 Upon an insolvency event happening restricted funds may well lose their restricted or trust status.
 This often comes as a surprise to many charity trustees who think of restricted funds as being sacrosanct.
-Because of this charity trustees may find it desirable to return the funds to the grant provider or donor before entering into formal insolvency, however this may be a breach of insolvency law and no action should be taken before consulting Lucas Johnson.
+Because of this charity trustees may find it desirable to return the funds to the grant provider or donor before entering into formal insolvency, however this may be a breach of insolvency law and no action should be taken before consulting Lucas Ross.

-Deciding on whether the restricted funds still hold their ‘restricted’ status at the point of entering formal insolvency is often complex and timely, but this is a matter for the Insolvency Practitioner you appoint from Lucas Johnson to conclude.
+Deciding on whether the restricted funds still hold their ‘restricted’ status at the point of entering formal insolvency is often complex and timely, but this is a matter for the Insolvency Practitioner you appoint from Lucas Ross to conclude.
 When acting as Liquidator or Administrator of the charity this is a very important aspect to get right.